The Ospreys Supporters Club- Clwb Cefnogwyr y Gweilch

 Among the charities and worthy causes that OSC have supported are:

-The charity we are supporting in the 2019/20 season is The Swansea Gladiators Rugby Team.
+The charity we supported in the 2019/20 season is The Swansea Gladiators Rugby Team.
 This is a group of players, some with additional needs, that enjoy playing the game of rugby together!
 A very worthy cause and we hope to make a presentation to them in the near future!

 From time, the OSC have arranged social events and Q&A sessions, with a range of players, officials and personalities from the world of rugby.
 They have proved to be very popular to date and these are definitely events that we hope to repeat in the future!